 The river at Clarke Quay (and Boat/Robertson Quay) is lined with restaurants and bars, and if you’re feeling hungry and don’t mind shelling out for an expensive meal it’s a great place to eat.
 The Asian Civilizations Museum is also worth a look – it’s one of the better museums I’ve been to in Southeast Asia.
 This area comes alive at night, so if you’re looking to do some clubbing it’s a good option.
 Looking for a budget hotel close to Clarke Quay?
 We stayed at Fragrance Hotel – Riverside and it was great!

 Sentosa Island is built for tourists and you could easily spend a couple of days there.
 Universal Studios is good (although quite small) and the beaches are pretty decent simulations of actual tropical paradises (they shipped their sand in from Indonesia apparently).
 This is also a good place to go at night as there are some really good beachside restaurants and bars.
-Check out some of the best things to do on Sentosa Island here.
+Read more about some of the best things to do on Sentosa Island here.
 Spending a night or two on Sentosa Island could be a good idea, especially if you feel like escaping the city for a bit and have more than 2 days in Singapore — check out Capella Singapore and W Singapore – Sentosa Cove.

 If you’re into shopping go to Orchard road, if you aren’t then I’d avoid it…